 Brand consistency across the business franchise: Time taken to re-evaluate and update the effectiveness of your franchise marketing plan ensures you are on top of your game plan.
-A story worth telling and having an unique brand identity are the tools that form the basis to the plan.
+A story worth telling and having a unique brand identity are the tools that form the basis of the plan.

 The content used helps to grow your local franchises: Creating top-notch marketing content is the gateway to ranking in the top 10 on major search engines.
-Certain things need to be considered when writing content: one should aim to choose the most appropriate keywords words wisely in each local market, create effective headlines to articles that reach out to your target audience and produce content in different effective forms rather than using the same format to keep your audience interested and engaged: audio, written and video content.
+Certain things need to be considered when writing content: one should aim to choose the most appropriate keywords wisely in each local market, create effective headlines to articles that reach out to your target audience and produce content in different, effective forms rather than using the same format to keep your audience interested and engaged through audio, written and video content.

 Solidify your position on social media: The power of social media is often underestimated.
-Social media is a gateway to local marketing put simply.
+Put simply, social media is a gateway to local marketing.
 Investing time and effort to maintain a brand on social media, taking interest in selecting appropriate marketing channels and producing content to targeted audiences is worth it in the long run.
 It will help you create a strong online presence and allow you to grow a network.

-To summarise, the best advice that can be given is to plan, but effectively.
+To summarise, the best advice that can be given is to plan but to do so effectively.
 In general, a rule of thumb is to aim to follow a set of effective rules when writing your marketing plan template.

-- Aim to set multiple smaller goals that are achievable and realistic and can easily be fulfilled.
+- Aim to set multiple smaller goals that are achievable and realistic and can easily be achieved.

 - Reach out and listen to your target audience.

 - Don’t be afraid to try out new things and discover what works and what necessarily doesn’t.